How To Create a Commercial Kitchen Cleaning Schedule

 - Coffee Machines - Espresso machines should be cleaned and flushed with hot water once a week.

-- Kettles - Water boilers should be cleaned and descaled once a month, or once a week if you serve a lot of hot drinks every day.
+- Kettles - Water boilers should be cleaned and descaled once a month, or once a week if you serve many hot drinks daily.

 - Microwaves - The interior of your microwave should be cleaned at least once a week.

-- Refrigeration - The interiors of your fridges should be wiped and sanitised between every shift and given a deep clean once a week.
+- Refrigeration—The interiors of your fridges should be wiped and sanitised between shifts and deep-cleaned once a week.

-To find out more about refrigerator hygiene, take a look at our article, ‘Food Safety: Fridge Storage & Maintenance’.
+To learn more about refrigerator hygiene, read our article, ‘Food Safety: Fridge Storage & Maintenance’.

-- Floors - Any major spillages must be cleaned up as soon as possible during a shift, as not only do they present a hygiene hazard, but they also put your staff at risk of slips and falls.
-The floor should also be swept or hoovered and then mopped and cleaned using a disinfectant antibacterial floor cleaner after every shift.
+- Floors - Any major spillages must be cleaned up as soon as possible during a shift, as not only do they present a hygiene hazard and put your staff at risk of slips and falls.
+After every shift, the floor should also be swept or hoovered and then mopped and cleaned using a disinfectant antibacterial floor cleaner.

 To find out more, take a look at our Slips, Trips and Falls Course.

-- Countertops and work surfaces -Work surfaces that are used for food prep should be wiped clean between tasks, and then thoroughly cleaned and disinfected after the shift has ended.
+- Countertops and work surfaces -Work surfaces used for food prep should be wiped clean between tasks and thoroughly cleaned and disinfected after the shift has ended.

-After learning about how thorough a commercial kitchen cleaning schedule needs to be, you may find it beneficial to take a look at HSEDoc’s Level 2 Food Hygiene certificate course.
-This personal and kitchen hygiene program instructs in the importance of cleanliness and the possible consequences of neglecting the exacting standards required to keep food safeguarded from poor hygiene hazards.
+After learning about how thorough a commercial kitchen cleaning schedule needs to be, you may find it beneficial to look at HSEDoc’s Level 2 Food Hygiene certificate course.
+This personal and kitchen hygiene program emphasises the importance of cleanliness and the potential consequences of neglecting the exacting standards required to keep food protected from poor hygiene hazards.

-Beginning at just £4.99, our comprehensive online food hygiene training covers key rules for your kitchen including the Four Cs, HACCP, temperature control, and personal hygiene, to name a few.
+Our comprehensive online food hygiene training covers key rules for your kitchen, including the Four Cs, HACCP, temperature control, and personal hygiene.

-All successful candidates are entered on the national training register and certificates can be verified by employers by clicking Validate a Certificate and typing in the certificate number.
-If you have any questions, need advice, or you’d simply like to speak to a member of our team, don’t hesitate to contact us.
+All successful candidates are entered on the national training register, and employers can verify certificates by clicking Validate a Certificate and typing in the certificate number.
+If you have any questions, need advice, or’d like to speak to a team member, don’t hesitate to contact us.